top of page

 Is this a good example?

 The strength of this example is that it speaks well to folks who are involved in software development.
-Its weakness is that this example may not translate well to teams who are not supporting a software-based product, and it does not fully address the concept of incremental delivery or that the work must be fully usable and potentially releasable.
+Its weakness is that this example may not translate well to teams who are not supporting a software-based product.
+It does not fully address the concept of incremental delivery or illustrate that the work must be fully usable and potentially releasable.

 The hexagon